rafaelrojasmiliani/opstop_cpp/README.md

 - Docker containers with this library already installed
     - *vim awesome plugins for development and moveit* rafa606/moveit-opstop-vim-dev:noetic
     - *vim awesome plugins for development and awesome ros packages*: rafa606/ros-opstop-vim-dev:noetic
+- **Remark on real-time stop** The time to compute the stopping trajectory depends strongly in the optimizer.
+Currently this repo uses ipopt.
+To have good performances (<10ms with a good pc) use the `ma27` linear solver.

 # Example